VSS Daily Opening Script

 • Chair secures speaker prior to meeting

-Anytime a meeting is disrupted, we will disallow ‘unmute’ for all participants.
-If this happens, you will be asked to unmute as you are called..
+Chair: Thank you _________ for reading and your share.
+This Is A Round Robin Meeting I will call on people to share [try to pick members we usually don’t hear from] Anytime a meeting is disrupted, we will disallow ‘unmute’ for all participants.
+If this happens, you will be asked to unmute as you are called.
+Around 7:15 - we will go to a show of hands format for sharing.

 • Chair secures speaker prior to meeting